armory/docs/content/en/scale-agent/_index.md

 ---
-title: "Armory Scale Agent for Spinnaker and Kubernetes"
+title: Armory Scale Agent for Spinnaker and Kubernetes
 weight: 1
 no_list: true
 description: >